 Dinnertime at the Shangri-La

-There are five restaurants in the Shangri-La Hotel Singapore.
 All-day dining is offered in The Line, which features a huge selection of international cuisine at its 16 theatre kitchens.
 The breakfast buffet is insane – I have never seen such an incredible array of food on offer at any hotel breakfast.

 The Shang Palace is the Shangri-La’s fine-dining Chinese restaurant.
 Here you can tuck into Cantonese, Shanghainese and Szechuan dishes in a beautiful setting.
-We have enjoyed fabulous dim sum here on many occasions, and particularly love their extensive Chinese tea menu, presented as a pot of Chinese Fortune Sticks.
+We have enjoyed both dinner and fabulous dim sum here on many occasions, and particularly love their extensive Chinese tea menu, presented as a pot of Chinese Fortune Sticks.

 In the ‘hood